NativeScript/docs-v8/plugins/localize.md

 const localeOverriddenSuccessfully = overrideLocale('en-GB') // or "nl-NL", etc (or even just the part before the hyphen)
 ```

-## On Android you can programatically override this language since plugin version 4.2.1 by doing this:
+## On Android you can programmatically override this language since plugin version 4.2.1 by doing this:

 In your app.ts / main.ts / app.js